ConsonanceClub/100_Days_of_code_submissions/README.md

 - Navigate back to the "100_Days_of_code" repository.

-- Start a pull request.
-Your pull request will be merged.
+- Start a pull request